JarateKing/TF2-Hud-Reference/README.md

 * Master list of all files: [here](/2-LISTS/Filelist.md)
 * Master list of all animations: [here](/2-LISTS/Animlist.md)
-* Base default hud: [here](reference) [Last updated 2018/10/22]
+* Default hud files: [here](reference) [Last updated 2018/10/22]

 ## Tutorial Section

 This is the core tutorial to getting started with hud editing.
+Note that this will not teach you everything you need to know to make a full hud -- it should give you everything you need to create a simple hud and teach you all you need to figure out your way from there, but creating a complete original hud will require practice and getting more used to the resource files than a tutorial can cover.

 0. Tools: [here](/0-TUTORIAL/0-Tools.md)
 1. Getting Started: [here](/0-TUTORIAL/1-Getting-Started.md)